Swaddling is easy as 1-2-3 with the Dreamland Baby Dream Weighted Swaddle.

 What should a baby wear under a swaddle?

-While every baby is different, most babies seem comfortable in just a short sleeve onesie underneath their swaddle but it really depends on the outside temperature.
+While every baby is different, most babies seem comfortable in just a short sleeve onesie or lightweight pajamas underneath their swaddle but it really depends on the outside temperature.
 Again, follow manufacturer instructions and don’t be afraid to ask!
 Most products come with a customer service line or email address.
 Use it, they want to help.

 Can you swaddle with arms out?

 Most babies start sleep training at around 4 months old, that’s also when a lot of parents transition from the swaddle, and they do this by keeping one or both arms outside of the swaddle.
 It’s possible that your baby prefers to have an arm out even as a newborn.
 Follow your own instincts as well as your infant’s cues as well.
-Usually there is no risk in swaddling with arms out.

 Can you feed while swaddled?